eengxy/configuration/README.md

 - move your dotfile and create a symlink: (can be skipped if planning to install oh-my-zsh)
     - `mv ~/.zshrc ~/configuration/dotfiles/<computername>/`
     - `ln -s ~/configuration/dotfiles/<computername>/.zshrc ~/.zshrc`

+#### iterm2

+- `brew cask install iterm2`
+- Configure it to load preferences from the configuration dir
+- Install shell integration, see: https://www.iterm2.com/documentation-shell-integration.html
+    - If you are planning to use the spaceship prompt and want to disable the blue triangle added by shell integration, you can turn it off by going in to Preferences > Profiles > (your profile) > Terminal, scroll down to "Shell Integration", and turn off "Show mark indicators".

 #### oh-my-zsh